actix/actix-website/content/docs/sentry.md

 # Sentry Crash Reporting

-[Sentry](https://sentry.io/) is a crash reporting system that supports the failure crate which is the base of the actix error reporting.
+[Sentry][sentrysite] is a crash reporting system that supports the failure crate which is the base of the actix error reporting.
 With a middleware it's possible to automatically report server errors to Sentry.

 # Middleware

 This middleware captures any error in the server error range (500 - 599) and sends the attached error to sentry with its stacktrace.

-To use the middleware the [sentry crate](https://crates.io/crates/sentry) needs to be initialized and configured and the [sentry-actix middleware](https://crates.io/crates/sentry-actix) needs to be added.
+To use the middleware the [sentry crate][sentrycrate] needs to be initialized and configured and the [sentry-actix middleware][sentrymiddleware] needs to be added.
 Additionally it makes sense to also register the panic handler to be informed about hard panics.

 {{< include-example example="sentry" file="main.rs" section="middleware" >}}